 - The Associate Dean has ultimate responsibility for approving the award of the degree.
 As the approval authority, the Associate Dean may determine a different outcome to that of the recommendation of the Delegated Authority, or ask the Delegated Authority to undertake further work in arriving at a recommendation.
 This may occur in circumstances where appropriate weight has not been given to one or more examiner’s reports, or appropriate work has not been undertaken to explain or resolve divergence between reports.

-- Where there has been divergence between the reports, on approving an outcome the Associate Dean provides a record of the outcome and the documentation used to arrive at the outcome to the Pro Vice-Chancellor (Research and Research Training)
+- Where there has been divergence between the reports, on approving an outcome the Associate Dean provides a record of the outcome and the documentation used to arrive at the outcome to be recorded in the eForm.

-- Where the Associate Dean approves a fail outcome, they notify the Deputy Vice-Chancellor of the decision and associated documentation used to arrive at the decision.
+- Where the Associate Dean approves a fail outcome, they notify the Dean HDR of the decision and associated documentation used to arrive at the decision.